 I3C and DIM were also found to have action in non-oestrogen driven cancers as they can also affect the p27 cancer pathway.

-Pulses also contain isoflavones, phytoestrogens.
+Pulses also contain isoflavones called phytoestrogens.
 People get confused about plant oestrogen.
 The cells of your body have oestrogen receptor sites.
 When one form of human oestrogen (oestradiol) binds to them, the result is havoc inside your cells.
 About 40 times less potent is human oestrogen oestrone and about 40 to 50 times less potent still are plant oestrogens.
 Now which would you rather have sitting on your receptors?
-Pulses also provide fibres like lignans that can help neutralise free-radicals in the gut and blood stream.
+Pulses also provide fibre like lignans that can help neutralise free-radicals in the gut and blood stream.